Function of WBCs is to

 - White Blood Cells (WBCs) — WBCs are also called Leukocytes.
 They are colourless and lack haemoglobin.
 They are larger than RBCs and have a distinct oval or lobed nucleus.
 WBCs provide immunity by destroying the disease causing germs and producing antibodies

 - Platelets — The platelets are also called Thrombocytes.
-They are round in shaped and the smallest in size.
+They are round in shape and the smallest in size.
 They help in the clotting of blood which prevents excessive blood loss and direct entry of disease causing germs into the blood through cuts and wounds.

 What is the role of haemoglobin in the blood?